deeplearning4j/deeplearning4j/index.md

 * [Stacked Denoising Autoencoders](../stackeddenoisingautoencoder.html)
 * For more, see ["How to Choose a Neural Net"](neuralnetworktable.html)

 Deep neural nets are capable of [record-breaking accuracy](../accuracy.html).
 For a quick neural net introduction, please visit our [overview](../neuralnet-overview.html) page.
-In a nutshell, Deeplearning4j lets you compose deep neural nets from various shallow nets, each of which form a so-called layer.
-This flexibility lets you combine restricted Boltzmann machines, other autoencoders, convolutional nets and recurrent nets as needed in a distributed, production-grade framework that works with Spark and Hadoop on top of distributed CPUs or GPUs.
+In a nutshell, Deeplearning4j lets you compose deep neural nets from various shallow nets, each of which form a so-called `layer`.
+This flexibility lets you combine restricted Boltzmann machines, other autoencoders, convolutional nets or recurrent nets as needed in a distributed, production-grade framework that works with Spark and Hadoop on top of distributed CPUs or GPUs.

-Here's an overview of the different libraries we've built and where they fit into a larger ecosystem:
+Here's an overview of the different libraries we've built and where they fit into a larger system:

 ![Alt text](../img/schematic_overview.png)